Commercial insurance options

 Your commercial auto insurance carrier will run a motor vehicle report on all drivers with access to your business vehicles.
 Drivers with accidents or violations on their driving record will usually cause your rate to increase.
 You can expect your insurance company to take the past three years of driving history into account.

-It’s common to pay more for commercial auto coverage in a large city like Salt Lake City than a smaller city like Ogden.
+It’s common to pay more for commercial auto coverage in a large city like Salt Lake City than in a smaller city like Ogden.
 Keep in mind, prices are usually higher in locations that experience more claims or more expensive settlements than other locations.
-Areas susceptible to weather-related events such as landslides, earthquakes and wildfires are also factors.
+Areas susceptible to weather-related events, such as landslides, earthquakes and wildfires, are also factors

 The distance you routinely travel can influence your commercial auto rate.
 A vehicle with a local route within St. George’s city limits is considered lower risk than a vehicle with a regional route that covers all of southern Utah.

 The amount of coverage you need affects your premium.
 Policyholders with the Utah state minimum limits of 25/65/15 will pay less than a policyholder needing a combined single limit of $1M.